equivalent/equivalent.github.io/_posts/til/2018-03-23-lenovo-thinkpad-e480-laptop-and-ubuntu-1604.md

 And don't worry that red joystick in between the G, H,B keys will not limit your typing.
 I type with ten-finger technique on a Dvorak layout.
+I write lot of code (Web-developer) and
-I have quite large hands and It's not bothering me at all
+I have quite large hands and the joystick not bothering me at all.

 One more important thing.
 There is a Delete button well placed (top righ corner) !
 Coming